Carnival Tests New Bundled Value Packages for Drinks, Wi-Fi, and Onboard Extras

 Are Carnival’s Packages a Good Deal?

 That said, this is still a marketing strategy designed to increase onboard spending.
-If you typically do not book spa treatments or photo packages, but choose the Ultimate Value Package primarily for the CHEERS! drink package, the effective savings drop to 6–22%.
-In that scenario, you are also paying roughly $85 more to receive the spa and photo perks, even at the discounted rate.
+If you typically do not book spa treatments or photo packages, but book these services because of the savings that comes with the packages, you are paying more than you would normally spend on board.

 The naming of the Essentials Value Package can also be misleading.
 A first-time cruiser might assume it is the minimum needed to enjoy a Carnival cruise.
 In reality, CHEERS!
 Zero Proof and Wi-Fi for every guest in the cabin may be unnecessary for many travelers.
 Unlike Princess Cruises’ bundled offerings, Carnival’s packages also do not include the $16 per person daily gratuities.